 What Is Luster Dust?

 In its basic form, edible luster dust derives from an exceptionally fine, food-safe powder used to dust over icing to create a fabulous iridescent shimmer.
 Think of the product as an eye shadow for food!
 Plus, it comes in various fantastic colors, including gold, silver, and stunning glittery rainbow colors.
+Do you also wanna learn how to make bright rainbow cupcakes?

 Uses for luster dust include sprinkling on cookies and cupcakes to give a lovely sparkly finish and dusting over frosting and icing to give the surface of the cake a fabulous pearlescent coat.